William Lenoir (general): Politics and public service

+Death and legacy

-General Lenoir died on May 6, 1839, two days shy of his eighty-eighth birthday.
+Lenoir died on May 6, 1839, two days shy of his eighty-eighth birthday.
 His epitaph, written by Governor David Swain, read in part, "A genuine Whig whose highest eulogy is the record of his deeds."
+Both Lenoir, North Carolina, and Lenoir County, North Carolina, are named for him.
+Additionally, Lenoir City, Tennessee, is jointly named for him and for his son, William Ballard Lenoir.
+The USS Lenoir (AKA-74) was indirectly named for him.